What is a Supply Chain Attack? A Growing Cybersecurity Threat

 2. Secure Development Practices:

-• Sign code cryptographically to ensure integrity.
+• Signing code cryptographically is important to ensure its integrity.

 3. Zero-Trust Architecture: